pranggjns/pranggjns/README.md

-- 👋 Hi, I’m @pranggjns
+- 👋 Hi, I’m @pranggjns I'm new on Git.
 - 👀 I’m interested in technology, pets, books, and food!
 - 🌱 I’m currently learning data, UX, and coding
 - 📫 How to reach me pranggjns@gmail.com